hbroek/reken/documentation/developer-guide/chapter-4.md

 </button>
 ```

 This code will display the "Message is displayed" `div` for five seconds after the user clicks the "Show Message" `button`.
 The `button` timer gets started once the `isActive` boolean is set to true.
-After 5 seconds the timer executes the code to set the `isActive` boolean to `false` and the `div` is hidden per its `data-if` attribute,
+After 5 seconds, the timer executes the code to set the `isActive` boolean to `false`, and the `div` is hidden per its `data-if` attribute,

->Note if the boolean trigger expression is still true when the timer is executed; it will start a new timer.
-The timer can be interrupted any time by setting the boolean trigger expression to `false`.
+>Note if the boolean trigger expression is still true when the timer is executed, it will start a new timer.
+The timer can be interrupted by setting the boolean trigger expression to `false`.

 ## 4.12 data-interval

 **Syntax:**
 **`data-interval`="[time in ms]:[start/stop boolean expression]:[code to execute]"**

 Similar to `data-timer`, the `data-interval` attribute allows you to execute code at regular intervals.
-It includes the interval time, a boolean expression to start / stop the intervals, and the code to execute.
+It includes the interval time, a boolean expression to start/stop the intervals, and the code to execute.

 **Example:**
 ```javascript